 CAMPUS MINISTRIES.
-Campus Ministries is a student-operated organization promoting religious understanding and activity on and off campus.
-Typical activities include Friday evening programs, worship, fellowship events, and community service projects.
+Campus Ministries is an organization on campus, led by the Campus Chaplain and student leaders, that promotes religious understanding and activity on and off campus.
+Typical activities include Friday evening programs, a variety of worship opportunities throughout the week, small groups, prayer meetings, opportunities to socialize in a Christian context, and community service projects.